benjaminrust/py_textgen/README.md

 # WritingAssistantApp
-Code for medium tutorial How to create a writing assistant using Python
+Updating this to work with a Heroku app and include a Heroku Button